cubefs/cubefs/GOVERNANCE.md

 ## Liaison Officer for CNCF

-The liaison officer is responsible for daily communication with CNCF, including information updates, demand communication, community activity meetings, etc.
+- The liaison officer is responsible for daily communication with CNCF, including information updates, demand communication, community activity meetings, etc.
+- The liaison officer must be a TSC member recommended internally by the TSC.
+The term does not have a fixed duration and can be adjusted by the TSC when its members change.